Ajn0r/matilda-illustration/README.md

 #### Home page

-- The home page consists of a background image and a welcome fraise, with a link that invites the user to get to know the artist better
+- The home page consists of a background image and a welcome fraise, with a link that invites the user to get to know the artist better.
+The 'Get to know me' button has an hover effect making the text white and the box pink, this is the same as all the buttons on the other pages.

 ![Home page](assets/documentation/homepage.png)